higfonseca2/challenge/README.md

 ```
 * Start your server and navigate to root directory (/ - http://127.0.0.1:8000/)
 * Upload the XML file
-* After uploading, if desired, click on Process to upload file content to database
+* After uploading, if desired, click on Process to save file contents to database
 * Access the API with the authentication token through the shown URL, after processing the file
 ```